 What is artificial grass?
-It’s a great way to maintain a healthy looking lawn without watering.
-With a one-time installation, you avoid all the future costs and hassles of irrigation and weeding.
-And you get the guarantee that your lawn will look good no matter what.
+It’s a great way to maintain a healthy-looking lawn without watering.
+With a onetime installation, you avoid all the future costs and hassles of irrigation and weeding.
+Plus, you get the guarantee that your lawn will look good no matter what.
 Keep reading for more information on installing artificial grass.

 Artificial Lawn Installation

 The first thing you want is a clear, level area.
-Remove any existing grass or vegetation, as well as 3-4 inches of topsoil.
-Pry out any rocks you may find, and remove or cap any sprinkler heads in the area.
+Remove any existing grass or vegetation, as well as 3 to 4 inches (8-10 cm.) of topsoil.
+Pry out any rocks you may find and remove or cap any sprinkler heads in the area.

-Once acclimated, position it in roughly the layout you want, leaving a few inches of leeway on each side.
+Once acclimated, position it in roughly the layout you want, leaving a few inches (8 cm.) of leeway on each side.
 You will notice a grain to the turf– make sure it’s flowing in the same direction on each piece.
 This will make the seams less noticeable.
 You should also point the grain so it’s flowing in the direction most often viewed, as this is the direction it looks best from.

 Cut the edges of the turf to the shape you want.
-To keep the turf in place, lay a decorative border around the outside or secure it with stakes every 12 inches.
+To keep the turf in place, lay a decorative border around the outside or secure it with stakes every 12 inches (31 cm.).
 Finally, fill the turf to give it weight and keep the blades upright.
-Using a drop spreader, deposit the in-fill of your choice evenly over the area until no more than ½” to ¾” of grass is visible.
+Using a drop spreader, deposit the in-fill of your choice evenly over the area until no more than ½ to ¾ inch (1 cm.) of grass is visible.
 Spray the whole area with water to settle the in-fill.